suchitaj/boggle/README.md

 # boggle
 boggle game player

-- Generate a 4x4 game board for the player
+- Generates a 4x4 game board for the player
 - Asks the player to enter a word, checks that the word is valid in a dictionary and is a valid word on the displayed board.
 - Keeps track of user's scores
 - Exits after displaying longest possible word for that board layout.